YinHonb/FedCBD/README.md

 ### The description of main files
 1. FedCBD.py: FedCBD class files, including the implementation process of algorithms;
 2. config.py: algorithm configuration file;
+3. utils.py: contains the calculation method functions used in the algorithm;